Matthews, Maple Leafs top Red Wings in Centennial Classic

+TORONTO (AP) -- Auston Matthews put on a show for the streaking Toronto Maple Leafs in his first outdoor game

-TORONTO (AP) -- Auston Matthews scored in regulation and overtime in his first outdoor game, leading the Toronto Maple Leafs to a 5-4 victory over the Detroit Red Wings on Sunday in the Centennial Classic at BMO Field.
+Matthews scored in regulation and overtime, leading the Maple Leafs to a 5-4 victory over the Detroit Red Wings on Sunday in the Centennial Classic.

-In a game delayed 30 minutes at the start because of sun on the ice, Matthews won it with the 20th of his rookie season after the Maple Leafs blew a three-goal lead in the third period.
-Anthony Mantha tied it for Detroit with 1.1 seconds left.
+In a game delayed 30 minutes at the start because of sun on the ice at BMO Field, Matthews won it with the 20th of his rookie season after the Maple Leafs blew a three-goal lead in the third period.
+Toronto has won five straight to improve to 17-12-7.

+After eluding Red Wings defender Danny DeKeyser, the 19-year-old Matthews flipped a quick backhander into the upper reaches of the cage at 3:40 of overtime.

+''Definitely one of the best moments in hockey I've ever experienced for myself,'' Matthews said. ''It's pretty special.''

+Toronto won after Detroit's Anthony Mantha tied it with 1.1 seconds left.

+''To get a big goal like that, you don't want to call it a storybook (ending), but you may as well, right?''
+Toronto defenseman Morgan Rielly said about Matthews' first OT goal.

 Leo Komarov, Mitch Marner, and Connor Brown also scored for Toronto, and Frederik Andersen made 33 saves.
-The Maple Leafs have won five straight to improve to 17-12-7.
+Matthews has scored in four straight games and has 13 goals in the last 17 games.

+''I don't think there's anybody in this room that's surprised by it,'' Rielly said. ''He's got a skillset that allows him to do things that a lot of other people can't do.
+But on top of that, he's got a good brain, he works hard and he's been playing with good teammates.
+We have lots of faith that it's going to continue to roll the way it is.''

 Mantha scored twice for Detroit, Jonathan Ericsson and Dylan Larkin added goals and rookie Jared Coreau stopped 23 shots.
 The Red Wings dropped to 16-16-5.